AmzadHossainrafis/Video_Frame_Prediction/readme.md

 Our data consists of sequences of frames, each of which are used to predict the upcoming frame.
 Let's take a look at some of these sequential frames.

 ![image info](./logs/frames.png)

+## model info

+To build a Convolutional LSTM model, we will use the ConvLSTM2D layer, which will accept inputs of shape (batch_size, num_frames, width, height, channels), and return a prediction movie of the same shape.

+To learn more about [LSTM]( )